[an error occurred while processing this directive]

 ETFs are not mutual funds.
 Unlike traditional open-ended mutual funds, ETF shares are bought and sold in the secondary market through a stockbroker.
 ETFs trade on major stock exchanges and their prices will fluctuate throughout the day.
 Both ETFs and mutual funds are subject to risk and volatility.

 Important Risks: Investing involves risk, including the possible loss of principal. • Fixed income security risks include credit, liquidity, call, duration, event and interest-rate risk.
 As interest rates rise, bond prices generally fall. • Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political, economic, and regulatory developments.
 These risks may be greater, and include additional risks, for investments in emerging markets or if the Fund focuses in a particular geographic region or country. • Municipal securities may be adversely impacted by state/local, political, economic, or market conditions.
 Investors may be subject to the federal alternative minimum tax as well as state and local income taxes.
-Capital gains, if any, are taxable. • Investments in high-yield (“junk”) bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities. • Loans can be difficult to value and less liquid than other types of debt instruments; they are also subject to nonpayment, collateral, bankruptcy, default, extension, prepayment and insolvency risks.
+Capital gains, if any, are taxable. • Investments in high-yield (“junk”) bonds are considered speculative, involve heightened credit risk and greater risk of price volatility, illiquidity, and default than investment grade bonds. • Loans can be difficult to value and less liquid than other types of debt instruments; they are also subject to nonpayment, collateral, bankruptcy, default, extension, prepayment and insolvency risks.
 Diversification does not eliminate the risk of experiencing investment losses.

 financial professional icon